blenq/pagio/pagio/docs/stmt_caching.rst

 https://www.postgresql.org/docs/current/sql-deallocate.html
-A DISCARD ALL statement will clear all statements on the server as well. https://www.postgresql.org/docs/current/sql-discard.html

-The pagio library tries to keep track of such statements, to keep the server and client cache in sync, but if those statements are executed from a user function or similar it will not notice that a statement does not exist on the server anymore.
+A DISCARD ALL statement will clear all statements on the server as well. https://www.postgresql.org/docs/current/sql-discard.html The pagio library tries to keep track of such deallocation statements, to keep the server and client cache in sync, but if those statements are executed from a user function or similar it will not notice that a statement does not exist on the server anymore.
 When the statement is executed again it will fail with an error.
 If the failing statement is not running in a transaction, then the pagio Connection will recognize this error and recover by just executing the statement again.

-Another thing to keep in mind is the possible expiration of the statement.
+Another thing to keep in mind is the possible expiration of the statement due to a schema change.
 A statement like "SELECT * FROM table", might have different result columns or types when a column is added to or removed from the table.
 PostgreSQL will actually